 Provincial Law Enforcement Agencies

-- Responsibility: In certain provinces like Sindh, Rangers act as an auxiliary force in maintaining peace in urban areas, particularly in high-conflict zones like Karachi.
+- Responsibility: In certain provinces like Sindh, Rangers act as an auxiliary force to uphold peace in urban areas.
+They focus particularly on high-conflict zones like Karachi.

 - Hierarchy: Led by a Director General and works under the provincial government with federal cooperation.